d3x0r/JSOX-RFC/draft-d3x0r-JSOX.md

 It may be that there's an implementation that 'true' and `true` is not the string "true".

-When dealing with a JSOX stream, whitespace may be significant to separate values, for example the stream '1 2 3 4 5' which are 5 simple numbers.
+When dealing with a JSOX stream, whitespace may be significant to separate values, for example the stream '1 2 3 4 5' which are 5 simple number values.
+Another example might be 'true false false true' which require at least a space otherwise 'truefalsefalsetrue' would become an unquoted string or identifier.
+However the stream `[0][1][2][3]` are 4 array values with 1 number in them, and do not require whitespace between values.
+The stream (string)-(array) without a whitespace also indicates that the array should be treated as a parameter to the type named by the string.
+Similarly (string)-(object) is an extended typed-object meaning, and if whitespace is found, the string and related option will become two distinct values.
+There is some support for `"something""argument"` which treats 'something' as a class-name, and passes the string argument to the class-reviver (if there is one); otherwise returns 'argument' as the value (?).

 # Values